Strike action: Italy

 In Italy, the right to strike is guaranteed by the Constitution (article 40).
 The law number 146 of 1990 and law number 83 of 2000 regulate the strike actions.
 In particular, they impose limitations for the strikes of workers in public essential services, i.e., the ones that "guarantee the personality rights of life, health, freedom and security, movements, assistance and welfare, education, and communications".
-These limitations provide a minimum guarantee for these services and punish violations.
+These limitations provide a minimum guarantee for these services, and punish violations.
 Similar limitations are applied to workers in the private sector whose strike can affect public services.
-The employer is explicitly forbidden to apply sanctions to employees participating to the strikes, with the exception of the aforementioned essential services cases.
+The employer is explicitly forbidden to apply sanctions to employees participating in the strikes, with the exception of the aforementioned essential services cases.

 The government, under exceptional circumstances, can impose the precettazione of the strike, i.e., can force the postponement, cancellation or duration reduction of a national-wide strike.
 The prime minister has to justify the decision of applying the precettazione in front of the parliament.
 For local strikes, precettazione can also be applied by a decision of the prefect.
-The employees refusing to work after the precettazione takes effect may be subject of a sanction or even a penal action (for a maximum of 4 years of prison) if the illegal strike causes the suspension of an essential service.
+The employees refusing to work after the precettazione takes effect may be subject of a sanction, or even a penal action (for a maximum of 4 years of prison), if the illegal strike causes the suspension of an essential service.

-Precettazione has been rarely applied, usually after several days of strikes affecting transport or fuel services or extraordinary events.
+Precettazione has been rarely applied, usually after several days of strikes affecting transport, fuel services, or extraordinary events.
 Recent cases include the cancellation of the 2015 strike of the company providing transportation services in Milan during Expo 2015, and the 2007 precettazione to stop the strike of the truck drivers that was causing food and fuel shortage after several days of strike.

+People's Republic of China

+In some Marxist–Leninist states, such as the People's Republic of China, striking was illegal and viewed as counter-revolutionary, and labor strikes are considered to be taboo in most East Asian cultures.
+In 1976, China signed the International Covenant on Economic, Social and Cultural Rights, which guaranteed the right to unions and striking, but Chinese officials declared that they had no interest in allowing these liberties.
+In June 2008, the municipal government in the Shenzhen Special Economic Zone introduced draft labor regulations, which a labor rights advocacy group says would, if implemented and enforced, virtually restore Chinese workers' right to strike.